alsoicode/django-maintenancemode-2/README.md

 - 1.8
 - 1.7
 - 1.6
-- 1.5 or below *should* work, but proceed with caution
+- 1.5 or below *should* work, but come on, it's time to upgrade :)

 ## Installation
 1. `pip install django-maintenancemode-2`